beyarkay/masters-thesis/src/07_appendix.md

 \begin{figure}[!ht]
     \centering
     \includegraphics[width=\textwidth]{src/imgs/graphs/05_hpar_analysis_cusum_classes51}
-    \caption[short caption todo]{Left: precision-recall plot for all 51-class CuSUM models, with the value of the threshold hyperparameter indicated by the colour of the point.
+    \caption[CuSUM 51-class precision-recall plot]{Left: precision-recall plot
+    for all 51-class CuSUM models, with the value of the threshold hyperparameter indicated by the colour of the point.
 Right: a direct plot of the model's $F_1$-score against the threshold parameter.}
     \label{fig:05_hpar_analysis_cusum_classes51}
 \end{figure}
 <!-- prettier-ignore-end -->